grahamhome/llm-ant-farm/README.md

     - Create a unique LLM instance for each agent trained on that agent's memories & prompt it for agent actions & dialog.
 (Solve problem of only using some memories for each action/dialog prompt).
 Retrain each LLM with new memories each night.
     - Give agents goals / problems to solve & resources they can use to solve them.
     - Perform social science experiments and game theory experiments e.g. prisoners' dilemma.
+    - Give agents a "story" or set of personal beliefs and the desire to change them, see if they can through experience

 ## Requirements
 This program is composed of two top-level component types: